5 Language Lab Apps to Take Your Language Learning Progress to Infinity and Beyond

 Did you know that your smartphone has more computing power than the computers NASA is going to use to put men on Mars?

-I’m suggesting that we ask the question, “What else could your phone do?”
+It begs the question, “What else could your phone do?”

 How to Make the Most Out of Those Apps on Your Phone

 1. The 2-Minute Routine

 A common excuse for not even beginning with a language app is, “I just don’t have time for it right now.”

 Maybe you were enthralled by the reviews and so you downloaded it.
 But you just can’t bring yourself to begin.
 The reason is we too often think that we need to invest a troubling amount of time in order to use an app effectively and explore all its features.